xiix0/scam/README.md

-Its name is Public Opinion.
-It is held in reverence.
-It settles everything.
-Some think it is the voice of God.
-		-- Mark Twain
+Hell is empty and all the devils are here.
+		-- Wm.
+Shakespeare, "The Tempest"